manggic/GIT/readme.md

 **git branch**
 - To determine what branch the local repository is on, add a new branch, or delete a branch.
 ```
+# List all local branches
+$ git branch

+# List both local and remote branches
+$ git branch -a

+# List remote branches from the remote repository
+$ git branch -r

+# Create a New Branch from a Specific Commit
+$ git branch <new-branch-name> <commit-hash>

 # Create a new branch
 $ git branch <branch_name>

-# List all remote or local branches
+# Create and Switch to a New Branch
+$ git checkout -b <new-branch-name>

+# Rename a Branch
-$ git branch -a
+$ git branch -m <new-branch-name>

 # Delete a branch
 $ git branch -d <branch_name>